rs-kellogg/computing-orientation/README.md

 We also ask that you complete a few small tasks:

 1.)
-Read Gentzkow and Shapiro's Code and Data Guide (located under the pre-work folder)
+Read Gentzkow and Shapiro's Code and Data Guide (located under the Pre-Work folder)

 2.)
-Login to KLC through a secure shell client (ssc), described here: https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster/connecting.aspx
+Login to KLC through any secure shell client (ssc), described here: https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster/connecting.aspx

 3.)
 Once you've logged into KLC.
 Open the ~/.bashrc file.
 What does Line 8 say?